geoparser/geolocator-2.0/README.md

 Tagging the command line input

-The output format for the commandline and batch file: Each recognized location is wraped as XX{location}XX, where XX could be any of the eight tags: TP,tp, ST,st,BD,bd,AB,ab.
+The output format for the commandline and batch file: Each recognized location is one of those types: TP,tp, ST,st,BD,bd,AB,ab.
 TP, ST, BD, AB are output from the Named Entity Recognizer. tp,st,bd,ab are the output from the rule based and toponym lookup parsers.

+The geocoding result is able to output all the information that is stored in the GeoNames gazetteer for a location, such as country, state info, latitude and longitude, geographical feature type (whether it's a city, country, state, mountain, airport, or something.
+The meaning of the specific type can be looked up in GeoNames.org).

 /////////////// How to Install: ///////////////